andrewgryan/leaflet-html/docs/content/articles/van.md

 }
 ```

-A single tick, moves the ball.
+A single tick, moves the ball in its direction of travel proportional to the elapsed time since the last update.

 ```js
 ball.x += ball.velocity * Math.cos(ball.angleRadians) * dT